-6.1 Investments shall be made to make the marketing tools and production of the association more professional.
+- 6.1 Investments shall be made to make the marketing tools and production of the association more professional. - 6.2 The International Board of ELSA shall: - a.

-- a.
 Invest in equipment used to produce materials, such as studio equipment, and reliable, job-specific hardware and software; - b.
 Invest in paid advertising on social media; - c.
 Investigate the possibility of outsourcing our design jobs to professional firms; - d.
 Investigate the possibility of acquiring professional marketing consultancy.